How to get your matric results

 - On 5 January names of successful candidates will be published in newspapers.
 You’ll need to know your exam number, which will be used instead of your name.

 Angie Motshekga, the Minister of Basic Education, will announce the national results and provincial performance on Thursday, 3 January 2019.

 Here are some frequently asked questions to help you take the next step, whether you've passed or not:

 - What are Bachelor’s, Diploma and Certificate passes?

-A Bachelor’s Pass means you've achieved a minimum of 40% in 5 higher credit subjects, 30% for 2 lower credit subjects and didn't fail any subjects.
-You can apply for a degree course at a university or university of technology and may study for a higher certificate, diploma or bachelor’s degree.
+A Bachelor’s Pass means you can apply for a degree course at a university or university of technology and may study for a higher certificate, diploma or bachelor’s degree.

 A Diploma Pass requires 40% in 4 higher credit subjects, 30% in 3 lower credit subjects, and you may fail 1 subject.
 With this pass you can enrol for a bridging course at a Technical Vocational Education and Training (TVET) college or a diploma course at a university of technology.

 To receive a Diploma Pass, a student must:

 • Pass 6 from the 7 subjects offered.• Of which 4 Subjects must be at least a 40% (level 3) achievement• Subjects include Home Language at 40% Compulsory Pass /excluding Life Orientation• 30% Pass in Language of Learning and Teaching (LOLT)